mimergel/sap-hana-vm/README.md

 # Deployment Framework

 The DevOps Pipeline is used as a GUI to simplify deployments.
-It fetches the pipeline from the GitHub Repository.
+It fetches the pipeline from the GitHub repository.
 The GitHub repository itself can be most easily adapted to your landing zone specifics with Visual Studio Code on your local PC.
-In the grey rectangle we see the Ubuntu VM and the Azure ressources like VNET, DNS, etc. that must exist before you can start the HANA Deployment.
+In the grey rectangle we see the Ubuntu VM which acts as deployment agent and the require Azure ressources like VNET, DNS, Storage, etc.

 ![Deployment Architecture](./Documentation/Images/deployment-architecture.jpg)

 # HANA VM Sizes and Storage Configurations

 <table>
 	<tr>